+Chartered Accountants

-Chartered Accountants NSW Office Telephone: 61 2 9412 3033 Facsimile: 61 2 9411 3242 SA Office Telephone: 61 8 8229 2280 Facsimile: 61 8 8229 2289 www.stewartbrown.com.au
+Telephone: 61 2 9412 3033

-Disclaimer:
+Email: info@stewartbrown.com.au

+www.stewartbrown.com.au

-© 2018 StewartBrown
+Disclaimer: © 2021 StewartBrown

 This communication provides information believed to be current as at the time of circulation.
 It is not intended to be used for tax and/or accounting advice and no one should rely on its contents or take any action on the basis of its contents without obtaining appropriate professional advice.
 The authors and publishers of this communication expressly disclaim all or any liability or responsibility whatsoever whether to a direct addressee of this communication or to any other person who may use it in respect of any loss or damage flowing therefrom whether direct or consequential.